platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

    ```
    This creates a new local `feat-a` Git branch based on the `main` Git branch
    and a related environment on {{< vendor/name >}}.
    The new environment is inactive by default.
-When you would activate it, it will inherit the data (service data and assets) of its parent environment (the Production environment here).
+Once you activate it, it will inherit the data (service data and assets) of its parent environment (the Production environment here).

    {{< note >}}
    When your local feature is ready, [activate your environment](/administration/cli/reference.html#environmentactivate).